dutrajardim/fire-information/README.md

 ### Table of content

-- What you will find here (The Project Scope)
+- What you will find here (project scope)
-- Explore and Assess the Data (The Project Scope)
+- Exploring and assessing the data
-- The ETL process and the data model
+- The data model and the ETL process
+- Examples of analysis
 - Project structure
+- How to install and execute the ETL (standalone airflow)

-# What you will find here
+# What you will find here (project scope)

 In this repository I wrote some Airflow DAGs (Directed Acyclic Graph) scripts to gather data from manifold datasets of related subjects, process and store the data creating a data lake that integrates those data to support analysis on them. \
 Considering that the main organizations distributes their resources by administrative areas, the major goal of this project is to make possible compare historical events as wild fire and flood by administrative areas.